New Hampshire Voter Information

 You can register to vote at your town or city clerk’s office or with the local supervisor of the checklist anytime up to 6-13 days ahead of an election day, or you can register at your polling place on election day.
 You will need documentation proving your identity, your place of domicile in New Hampshire, your age, and your U.S. citizenship status.

 If you show up at the polls on election day and want to register, but don’t have the right documents, you are still allowed to register and to vote.
 However, you will need to sign an affidavit testifying to your right to vote in New Hampshire.

-In 2017 the legislature passed a law (SB 3) that requires additional proof of intent to stay in New Hampshire after an election.
-A superior court judge recently struck down that law, but the state is appealing the decision.
+In 2017 the legislature passed a law (SB 3) that required additional proof of intent to stay in New Hampshire after an election.
+The New Hampshire Supreme Court struck down the law in 2021, saying it was unconstitutional.

 Note that if you have moved to a new town from another location within New Hampshire, you will need to register to vote again.

 Can I register to vote by mail?